 The main decals for your model have been applied at the factory.
-Additional decals have been printed on selfadhesive clear mylar and are die-cut for easy removal.
+Additional decals are printed on self-adhesive clear mylar and are die-cut for easy removal.
 Use a hobby knife to lift the corner of a decal and lift it from the backing.